Agnew, Campbell Ritchie Interview

 And that was pretty wet country, wasn’t it, with springs?

 Yes, it was, Frank.
-Yes, and it had creeks running through it; and the springs and the creeks were all dealt to over the years as the farm went from pastoral into agriculture or horticulture.
+Yes, and they had creeks running through it; and the springs and the creeks were all dealt to over the years as the farm went from pastoral into agriculture or horticulture.

 Did he ever milk cows there?